kstatelibraries/status.its.lib.k-state.edu/content/default/issues/2023-03-15-network-disruptions-will-occur-in-the-evening-.md

 ## Enter below issue description and subsequent updates if any
 ---
+{{< track "2023-03-15 09:02:00" >}} -- The Start Time has Changed to 6PM this evening.

-The evening of March 15th Campus IT will be performing maintenance to the campus network starting at 5:30PM.
+The evening of March 15th Campus IT will be performing maintenance to the campus network starting at 6:00PM.
 Hale Library will have brief outages during the maintenance periord while intenret traffic is routed over the different pathways on campus.

 > During the work, if basic functionality (Internet connectivity, routing, GlobalProtect, VPN, or building connectivity does not work, the issues will be worked on to try to find a resolution.
 If we run into unforeseen issues where this functionality is not performing correctly and doesn’t appear that it will be in a timely manner, we will reach a point where we roll back to the original hardware.
-If problems can be resolved quickly enough, we will reschedule for March 16th for the same 5:30pm to 6am March 17th.
+If problems can be resolved quickly enough, we will reschedule for March 16th for the same 6:00pm to 6am March 17th.